Software patent

 2. Legal uncertainty: The limits of patentability are often unclear, which leads to legal uncertainty.

-3. Costs: The application and enforcement of patents is expensive and resource-intensive.
+3. Costs: The application and enforcement of patents is costly and resource-intensive.

-4. Patent trolls: Abuse of the patent system by companies that only acquire patents for the purpose of filing lawsuits.
+4. Patent trolls: Abuse of the patent system by companies that acquire patents solely for the purpose of filing lawsuits.

 Challenges in practice: